Efficient Gradient Estimation for Parameterized Quantum Systems with Lie Algebraic Symmetries: Efficient Estimation with Shadow Tomography

 \section{Efficient Estimation with Shadow Tomography}

 Turning the gradient estimation to a series of Hadamard tests has another benefit that can further reduce the number of shots to $O(\log p)$.
-This can be done using the \ac{CST} \cite{Huang2020} --- a procedure to estimate several observables with minimal sample complexity.
-In general, existing works based on PSR may not be applicable to CST as for each partial derivative the ansatz must be restructured.
-Whereas with our approach, the components of the gradient $\nabla\Loss$ correspond to $p$ observables that only depend on $\rho^{out}$ without any reconfigurations.
-In that case, having several copies of $\rho^{out}$ we can efficiently estimate all the components of the gradient.

-Based on Theorem \ref{thm:subgroup}, the observables are $p$ different Hadamard tests denoted by $H_{\bfs_j}, j\in [p]$ for measuring $D_{\bfs_j}$, as appearing in the partial derivative formulation of Theorem \ref{thm:loss derivative non product}.
-Per Lemma \ref{lema:Ds in Hs} in Appendix \ref{sec:Hadamard}, these observables are characterized as
+This can be done using shadow tomography \cite{Aaronson2018,Huang2020,Huang2021,Chen2024,King2025}.
+The components of the gradient $\nabla\Loss$ correspond to $p$ observables that only depend on $\rho^{out}$ without any reconfigurations.
+In that case, having several copies of $\rho^{out}$, we can efficiently estimate all the components of the gradient.
+Based on Theorem \ref{thm:subgroup}, the observables are $p$ different Hadamard tests denoted by $H_{\bfs_j}, j\in [p]$ for measuring $D_{\bfs_j}$.
+The following lemma gives an explicit characterization of these observables.